Abdullah-TU/Deep-Learning-Projects/README.md

 corresponding emotions.
 the gray-scale images of faces with dimensions of 48x48 pixels.
 Each pixel in the image represents a feature value.
 The dataset consists of 35,685 examples of these images.
+ Performance and accuracies:
+ I explored various approaches to observe the outcomes and enhance the model's performance.

 Visualization:
 <p float="left">